 The other sense comes from the related Latin jactitare, to throw out publicly or to say in public.
-This became the English term jactitation for a public declaration or public or open discussion.
+This became the English term jactitation for a public declaration or public or open discussion (as well as ejaculation for something that happens quickly and suddenly).
 In Tristram Shandy, Laurence Sterne referred to “much dispassionate enquiry and jactitation of the arguments on all sides”.
 The sense of boasting or bragging was often attached to the word, and the even rarer jactator means a boaster or braggart.

 This sense is now pretty much dead in English, with its rare users employing it only for humorous effect.
 However, jactitation does still sometimes occur in legal contexts to refer to a false statement, picking up the idea of boastfulness; in particular, it survives in the term jactitation of marriage, a false declaration that one is married to someone.

 Search World Wide Words

 Donate via PayPal.
 Select your currency from the list and click Donate.